Big Garden Birdwatch 2023: when it is, how to take part, and species to look out for

-The UK’s largest garden based citizen science project, the annual RSPB Big Garden Birdwatch returns on 29th-31st January 2021.
+The UK's largest garden based citizen science project, the annual RSPB Big Garden Birdwatch returns on 27th-29th January 2023.
 Find out how to take part and birds to spot in your garden this winter with our birdwatch guide.

 Since the Birdwatch began in 1979, more than 137 million birds have been counted across the UK, with avid birdwatchers spending 9 million hours recording their garden birds.
 The conservation charity says this has helped provide valuable insight on how species are faring.